-Proposed Condition C: List of Abbreviations
+Condition B: List of Abbreviations

-Proposed condition C defines a number of abbreviations used in the proposed modified permanent variance.
-OSHA believes that defining these abbreviations serves to clarify and standardize their usage, thereby enhancing the applicant's and its employees' understanding of the conditions specified by the proposed modified permanent variance.
+Condition B defines a number of abbreviations used in the permanent variance.
+OSHA believes that defining these abbreviations serves to clarify and standardize their usage, thereby enhancing the applicant's and their employees' understanding of the conditions specified by the permanent variance.

-Proposed Condition D: Definitions
+Condition C: Definitions

-The proposed condition defines a series of terms, mostly technical terms, used in the proposed modified permanent variance to standardize and clarify their meaning.
-OSHA believes that defining these terms serves to enhance the applicant's and its employees' understanding of the conditions specified by the proposed modified permanent variance.
+Condition C defines a series of terms, mostly technical terms, used in the permanent variance to standardize and clarify their meaning.
+Defining these terms serves to enhance the applicant's and their employees' understanding of the conditions specified by the permanent variance.